Daniel Bambang Dwi Byantoro

-Daniel Bambang Dwi Byantoro (曹衡进 (曹衡进, Cáo Héngjìn); born in Java, 1956) is an Indonesian archimandrite as well as founder of the Indonesian Orthodox Church.
+Daniel Bambang Dwi Byantoro (曹衡进 (曹衡进, Cáo Héngjìn); born in Java, 1956) is an Indonesian bishop as well as founder of the Indonesian Orthodox Church.
 He served in Most Holy Trinity Parish, Banjarsari, Surakarta and Sts.
-Peter & Paul Parish in Jalan Lengkong Raya, Serpong, South Tangerang, Banten.
+Peter and Paul Parish in Jalan Lengkong Raya, Serpong, South Tangerang, Banten.

 Early life

 Byantoro was born to a middle-class family in Indonesia.
 He was brought up by his maternal grandfather.
 He studied the Koran, and received Islamic teaching.
 According to his claim, he was converted to Charismatic Christianity, when Christ appeared to him during his evening Islamic prayers.